syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 ### Nested Docking

-DockingManager provides the **NestedDockingManager** support, which allows to add DockingManager as a child window to another DockingManager.
+DockingManager provides the **NestedDockingManager** support, that allows you to add DockingManager as a child window to another DockingManager.

 ### Getting Started

-In Nested DockingManager, whole DockingManager can be dragged and dropped inside the Parent DockingManager and DockWindows inside the DockingManager can’t be drag and dropon the owner DockingManager.
+In Nested DockingManager, the whole DockingManager can be dragged and dropped inside the Parent DockingManager and DockWindows inside the DockingManager cannot be dragged and dropped on the owner DockingManager.

 #### Adding DockingManager as Child in DockingManager